derdroste/Rust/README.md

 # Rust

-Derdroste learns Rust, because it might be relevant sometimes in Webassembly and he already got to know C++
+Derdroste learns Rust, because it might be relevant sometime in Webassembly and he already got to know C++